ircv3/ircv3-specifications/extensions/whox.md

   IP address
 - `0` is used for `[account]` when the user is logged out
 - `n/a` is used for `[oplevel]` when the server doesn't support op levels

+Clients SHOULD ignore the values of the hop count (`d`) and the channel op level (`o`), because these fields are ill-defined and unreliable.

 ## Examples